 Where Nuclear Proficiency Gaps Hide in Plain Sight

 One difficulty with proficiency management is that these gaps aren’t always easy to see until something goes wrong.
-These gaps don’t always show up in a spreadsheet or audit because the training checkbox may have been checked off.
-Aside from this example, blind spots can occur for many reasons, including:
+These gaps can be hidden in routine workflows, missed during audits, or checked off of training checklists.
+Blind spots can occur for many reasons, including:

 Assuming Training Equals Capability